 - Cost: Dynamodb is cost-effective as compared to other competitors.
 It charges for reading, writing, and storing your data.
 Users also have the flexibility to enable additional features as per their needs.

-- Security: Dynamodb is highly secure because it provides features like Threat Detection, compliance auditing, traffic filtering.
-Users can also set various system notifications and report as per their needs.
+- Security: Dynamodb is highly secure because it provides features like Threat Detection, compliance auditing, and traffic filtering.
+Users can also set various system notifications and reports as per their needs.